Online Computation with Untrusted Advice: Introduction

 Hence, we can associate every algorithm $A$ to a point in the 2-dimensional space with coordinates $(r_A,w_A)$.
 These points are in general incomparable, e.g., it is difficult to argue that a $(2,10)$-competitive algorithm is better than a $(4,8)$-competitive algorithm.
 However, one can appeal to the notion of {\em dominance}, by saying that algorithm $A$ dominates algorithm $B$ if $r_A\leq r_B$ and $w_A\leq w_B$.
 More precisely, we are interested in finding the Pareto frontier in this representation of all online algorithms.
 For the ski rental example, the two above mentioned algorithms belong to the Pareto set.

-A natural goal is to describe this Pareto frontier, which in general, may be comprised of several algorithms with vastly different statements.
+A natural goal is to describe this Pareto frontier, which in general may be comprised of several algorithms with vastly different statements.
 Ideally, however, one would like to characterize it by a single {\em family} $\cal A$ of algorithms, with similar statements (e.g., algorithms in $\cal A$ are obtained by appropriately selecting a parameter).
 We say that $\cal A$ is {\em Pareto-optimal} if it consists of pairwise incomparable algorithms, and for every algorithm $B$, there exists $A \in \cal A$ such that $A$ dominates $B$.
-Regardless of optimality, given $\cal A$, we will describe its competitiveness by means of a function $f:\mathbb{R}_{\geq1} \rightarrow \mathbb{R}_{\geq1}$ such that for every ratio $r$ there is an $(r,f(r))$-competitive algorithm in $\cal A$.
-This function will in general depend on parameters of the problem, such as, for example, the buying cost $B$ in the ski rental problem.
+Regardless of optimality, given $\cal A$, we will describe its competitiveness by means of a function $f$ such that for every $r$ there is an $(r,f(r))$-competitive algorithm in $\cal A$.
+At some places, we will equivalently describe its competitiveness by a function $g:\mathbb{R}_{\geq1} \rightarrow \mathbb{R}_{\geq1}$ such that for every $w$, there is an $(g(w),w)$-competitive algorithm in $\cal A$.
+These functions will in general depend on parameters of the problem, such as, for example, the buying cost $B$ in the ski rental problem.
+Note also that $r$ and $w$ may be subject to constraints; e.g., $w$ cannot be smaller than the best competitive ratio without advice.